 Then, should you choose, you can visit Grünerløkka, a bohemian enclave that abounds with street art, funky cafes (which offer some of the best coffee in the world), dance clubs, and independent fashion boutiques.
 This is also the location of the Mathallen Food Hall, where you can savor the flavors of Norway and abroad at its more than 30 eateries.
 Here you'll find everything from paella and Southeast Asian street food to Norwegian cheeses and cured meats.

-Itineraries with Explore Oslo's hidden gems with a local expert
+Itineraries with Explore Oslo's Hidden Gems

 There are nearly 1,200 fjords along Norway's western coast and this trip covers the cream of the crop — Lysefjord, Sognefjord, and Geirangerfjord — using a mix of fun travel modes to amp up the adventure factor.
 These majestic gems provide the setting for activities like hiking, biking, and sea kayaking.
 You'll explore everything from tiny fjord-side villages to diverse cities like Oslo, Bergen, Ålesund, and Trondheim.